anastasiia-gif/MiniFactoryTCF/README.md

 ---

-## 🏢 BoschRexroth Folder
+## 🏢 BoschRexroth USB

-Contains all original files, configurations, and training materials provided by Bosch Rexroth during system onboarding and technical workshops.
+Request Bosch Rexroth USB stick with all the files from previous students how was working on this project